asrainaldi/Week1ChallengeNBS/Product Backlog.md

 F: Staff member
 - As a staff member i would like to be able to edit user bookins by a given order ID so i can change their booking
 - As a staff member i would like to be able to search for a user booking by name so i can find a booking

+Priority is describred by using the MoSCoW per release sechedule
+- Must have
+- Should have
+- Could have
+- Will not have